 I always like to think of this akin to the video game NBA 2K's create-a-player mode, where you're given a limited number of stat points to distribute amongst a number of skill categories.
 Most people will choose to level up a few key areas in order to become superstars in their specific domain.
 I always felt that if I committed too many of my skill points to one area, I'd end up regretting it.
 This led to me distributing my skill points evenly across all the different fields, becoming the embodiment of "jack of all trades, master of none".
 This optimization for breadth is great if you're trying to win a trivia night, but it's generally not what employers, grad schools, or clients look for.

 This leads me to the crux of what I want to talk about, or rather rant about today - the inability to commit your time and effort to a subset of your talents in order to reap the benefits, simply because you are unsure if thats what you should be focusing your time on.
-This is the concept I call decision paralysis.
+This is the concept is referred to as decision paralysis.